maduoma/Web/webserver_with_nodejs_and_express/readme.md

-# 7 Steps to creating a Simple Web Server With Node.js and Express which will serve up and HTML page, which will be accessible by other people.
+# 7 Steps to creating a Simple Web Server built with Node.js and Express which will serve up and HTML page, which will be accessible by other people.

 1. Step 1: Create an create an empty folder for the project, say "webserver_with_nodejs_and_express"
 2. Step 2: Initialise the project